(accessible to federal government employees only)

 The Canada First Defence Strategy committed Canada to replacing its Fixed-Wing Search and Rescue fleet.
 The provision of a new capability directly contributes to saving Canadian lives and is a vital component of the search and rescue (SAR) system.
 The new FWSAR capability, to include new sensor-equipped aircraft and up to 20 years of steady-state in-service support, will replace the aging CC-115 Buffalo and CC-130 legacy Hercules aircraft.

 On March 31, 2015 a notice (Capability ACQ & in Serv Supp-FWSAR (W847A-150179/A)) announcing that the FWSAR Project RFP is available was posted on Buyandsell.gc.ca.
-The RFP is available on request, and will remain open until September 28, 2015.
+At the request of the Industry, the RFP closing date has been extended until January 11, 2016.

 For media questions, please contact the PWGSC Media Relations Office at: 819-956-2315, or via email at this address: email@example.com.